-Our elected board members are highly-qualified, well respected, and dedicated to the education and care of young children.
-Learn more about each of our board members below!
+Our elected board members are highly qualified, well respected, and dedicated to educating and caring for young children.

 Linda McMillian holds a B.S. degree in Business Administration, a master’s degree in Organization Management and Early Childhood Education along with a Doctor of Education with a specialization in Early Childhood Education.
 She has been the owner of a childcare facility for more than 34 years and has been running a school-age program serving students from kindergarten through eighth grade for eight of those years.
 She has been married for more than 38 years and has three adult-age children.
 "I love the career path that I have chosen, which is serving children and the whole family to transform the whole child's development while offering support to families when needed."